 Could the Dark Watchers simply be a hallucination or a widespread misconception about the nuanced world we live in?

-Like faces on the moon or the Virgin Mary on toast, people can often look for humanity in everything.
+Like faces on the moon or the Virgin Mary on toast, people can often look for and find humanity in everything.
 Or, perhaps one day a team of experts will venture to the Santa Lucia Mountains and return with irrefutable evidence that the Dark Watchers are real, shadowy creatures — and want to remain in peace.